dmaes/nomad-logger/README.md

 # Nomad Logger

+***Since Hashicorp's switch to BSL, I stopped using Nomad and am thus no longer maintaining this project***

 This is a simple Go application that polls the [Nomad](https://www.nomadproject.io/) API for all allocations on a certain host, and then updates the config of you log shipper of choice.